Teeth Clenching & Grinding

 Treatments for Bruxism

 There are many ways to manage bruxism, the most common treatment being occlusal splints (dental appliances).
-There are many other therapies and treatments available, but these are generally seen as less effective.
+There are other therapies and treatments available, but these are generally seen as less effective.
 It is becoming more popular for dentists to recommend a more holistic treatment plan.
-This may include combined treatments with physiotherapists, chiropractors and sometimes, hypnotherapists.
+This may include combined treatments with physiotherapists, chiropractors, and sometimes hypnotherapists.

 Occlusal splints are generally designed to act as a mechanical separation of the teeth and may be as simple as a soft mouthguard.
 Other dental treatments may also be considered, such as equilibration (grinding away tooth surface to make the teeth fit together better), orthodontics, or crowns and veneers.